cyberlandji/operation-iron-watch-02/07-evidences/README.md

 Incident reconstruction remains possible through correlation of available data

 These findings directly inform the conclusions and improvements documented in 08-lessons-learned.

+## Evidence Scope & Visibility Limitations

+Authentication logs (`auth.log`) confirm successful SSH access from redforge-01 to web-arm01.

+However, post-login command execution (e.g. `whoami`, `uname -a`, basic enumeration commands) could not be reconstructed due to the absence of command-level telemetry.
+By default, interactive shell commands are not logged by the operating system without additional auditing mechanisms.

+No evidence of the following activities was observed in available logs:
+- Privilege escalation (no `sudo` usage, no UID changes)
+- Persistence mechanisms (no new users, SSH keys, or cron jobs)
+- Data exfiltration or suspicious outbound transfers

+It is important to note that the absence of evidence does not conclusively prove the absence of activity.
+This visibility gap directly informed the hardening actions introduced in Iron Watch 03.